lindseymooney/lindseymooney.github.io/_pages/about.md

 <p style="text-align: center;"><img src="images/LM Profile.jpg" alt="LM Profile.jpg" width="400"/></p>

-<h2 style="text-align: center;">I currently work with Dr. Rebecca Spencer in the <a href = "https://www.somneurolab.com/">Somneuro Lab</a> at the University of Massachusetts, Amherst. <br> If your department is searching for a faculty member with my expertise, please feel free to reach out!</h2>
+<h2 style="text-align: center;">I currently work with Dr. Rebecca Spencer in the <a href = "https://www.somneurolab.com/">Somneuro Lab</a> at the University of Massachusetts, Amherst. <br><br> If your department is searching for a faculty member with my expertise, please feel free to reach out!</h2>

 <h3>Research Interests</h3>
 <body>